• Home

 Because the artists have complete freedom and support to create a piece on their own terms, they take chances, and the results have been magical.
 For the guests it’s like stepping into an inner chamber, a room of wonder, as privy participants.
 Gutterblood on the Wall is gaining momentum and a following.
 And I see it as a growing chosen family not only between the artists but those who show up.
 Each time I bring in an artist, they bring in new people.
 In this way, the community is organically grown.

 Because this series takes place in my private studio, I have to fund it out of my own pocket, which isn’t deep.
 I’m a struggling artist, all cliches aside.
-I didn’t see it coming, that Gutterblood on the Wall would become a thing.
-That people would want more and the artists would get so much out of it.
+I didn’t see it coming, that Gutterblood on the Wall and Talk Show would become a thing; that people would want more and the participants would get so much out of it.
 But it has, and I want to keep it going, which is a bit scary.
 It’s a big nut.

 So, I came up with an idea: an edition of multiples including one piece by each artist.
 You can buy Gutterblood on the Wall/Edition 1 on this website.
 And/or you can make a donation.
 In either case, it keeps the whole thing going.
 I can keep the 12’x12’ wall and exhibition area open without having to bring in a permanent studio-mate, which would shut it down, and I can offer a residency giving artists a broader window of time and more options to create their piece on site.